Roxy Music: Siren - 1975

 Like The Faces and Rod Stewart, Roxy Music were starting to look a bit more like a vehicle for Bryan Ferry.
 Like Stewart too, Ferry was allowing more transatlantic influences to enter his music, and they are apparent here, on a Roxy Music album for the first time.
 Siren trod water, quite well, as it happened, and flirted with the burgeoning disco genre too.

 Ferry's imagery here is focused, and there's less synthesized clutter, fewer sound effects, more straight, almost Ferry solo material.
 In many ways it can sound like a Ferry solo album.
 It is definitely the least "Roxy" of the five phase one albums.
 Art rock and avant-garde glam stylings are now long gone and the sound and accompanying image from Ferry are very much in the slick, lush, cultured, suave, sophisti-pop vein.
-It drops several levels of quirky creativity - sacrificed in favour of quality balladry and dabbling in disco.
+It drops several levels of quirky creativity - sacrificed in favour of quality balladry and moments dabbling in proto-disco.
 There is nothing fascinating or perplexing to be found on this album, but it is not without its intoxicating moments.

 There is certainly weight to the argument that claims that, starting in parts of Country Life and certainly continuing throughout nearly all of Siren (apart from the opening to Sentimental Fool) the actual fabric of Roxy's sound gets steadily more conventional and tame.